soke-dev/soke-dev/README.md

 🔭Hi, I'm Soke a Software Engineer 👨‍💻🎧<br> & a developer who is passionate about <br>Web & Mobile Development, Blockchain Development, <br>Solidity and open source.
+I have private repo

 ## 🌐 Socials: